henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 myapp-canary-cl1-v1.0.0
 ```
 ## Globally load balance client traffic to both clusters
 For this workshop, we use NGINX load balancer to direct traffic to the web application running in both clusters.
 In production environments, you can use a third party provider for this service.
-CloudFlare, Akamai or backplane.io are few of the companies that provide this functionality.
+CloudFlare, Akamai or backplane.io all provide this functionality.

-Store the ingress IP addresses for the two clusters in variables
+Store the Ingress IP addresses for the two clusters in variables
 ```
 export CLUSTER1_INGRESS_IP=$(kubectl get ingress myapp-cl1-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}' --context cluster-1)
 export CLUSTER2_INGRESS_IP=$(kubectl get ingress myapp-cl2-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}' --context cluster-2)
 ```
-We can use cluster-3 for global load balancing.
-Create the NGINX configmap in cluster-3
+We can use `cluster-3` for global load balancing.
+Create the NGINX ConfigMap in `cluster-3`
 ```
 kubectx cluster-3
 cd ~/advanced-kubernetes-bootcamp/module-2/lb